Quantum Algorithm for Smoothed Particle Hydrodynamics: SPH using a quantum register

 where $q = |r| / h$.
-A key element of the quantum numerical scheme outlined above is the constant $c=\max(|W(r,h)|)$ which is used to scale the weight vector and is different for each kernel.
-Table \ref{table:c_values} shows the value of $c$ for both kernels and their first and second derivatives.
+A key element of the quantum numerical scheme outlined above is the constant $\nu=\max(|W(r,h)|)$ which is used to scale the weight vector and is different for each kernel.
+In Table \ref{table:nu_values}, we show $\nu$ for both kernels and their first and second derivatives.

-Figures \ref{fig:Gaussian} and \ref{fig:Wendland} show the quantum SPH approximation of the function \eqref{eqn:Runge_function}, using various register sizes $m$, for the Gaussian and Wendland kernels respectively.
-For each $m$-qubit approximation the smoothing length is taken to be $h=4/2^m$; there are $2^m$ particles in the domain and four additional boundary particles are used at each end of the domain.
-The functions are approximated at $n=300$ uniformly distributed points $x'_j$ in the domain $x \in [-1,1]$; these points are not the domain discretisation points they are simply points in the domain where the approximation is calculated.
-Figures \ref{fig:Gaussian_derivative} and \ref{fig:Wendland_derivative} show corresponding approximations of the first derivative of \eqref{eqn:Runge_function} for the Gaussian and Wendland kernels and figures \ref{fig:Gaussian_derivative_2} and \ref{fig:Wendland_derivative_2} show the approximations of the second derivative of \eqref{eqn:Runge_function}.
+Figure \ref{fig:function} shows the quantum SPH approximation of the function (eq. \ref{eqn:Runge_function}), using various register sizes $m$, for the Gaussian and Wendland kernels.
+For each $m$-qubit approximation, we use smoothing length $h=4/2^m=2\Delta x$; $2^m$ particles in the domain and four additional boundary particles to complete kernel support at each edge of the domain.
+We measure the function approximations at $n=300$ uniformly distributed points $x'_j$ in the domain $x \in [-1,1]$.
+Note, these are not the domain discretization points, but simply points in the domain where we calculate the approximation.
+Figure \ref{fig:deriv1} shows approximations of the first derivative of (eq. \ref{eqn:Runge_function}) for the Gaussian and Wendland kernels.
+Figure \ref{fig:deriv2} shows the approximations of the second derivative of (eq. \ref{eqn:Runge_function}).
 Figure \ref{fig:rms_error} shows the root-mean-square (RMS) error

 where $f(x'_j)$ is the exact value of $f(x)$ at the point $x'_j$ and $f_j$ is the quantum SPH approximation, as a function of the register size $m$ for both the Gaussian and Wendland kernel approximations of the function \eqref{eqn:Runge_function}.